databrickslabs/pylint-plugin/README.md

 Using spark outside the function is leading to untestable code.
 Do not use global spark object, pass it as an argument to the function instead, so that the function becomes testable in a CI/CD pipelines.

+To disable this check on a specific line, add `# pylint: disable=spark-outside-function` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `C8917`: `use-display-instead-of-show`

 Rewrite to display in a notebook: display(XXX).
 Use display() instead of show() to visualize the data in a notebook.

+To disable this check on a specific line, add `# pylint: disable=use-display-instead-of-show` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]